PoliticalGraveyard.com

 Johnson, William P. — of Lexington, Va.
 Democrat.
 Delegate to Democratic National Convention from Virginia, 1876.
 Burial location unknown.

 Johnson, William R. (b.
 1930) — of Hanover, Grafton County, N.H.
 Born in Minnesota, 1930.
 Republican.
-Lawyer; member of New Hampshire state house of representatives, 1963-65; member of New Hampshire state senate, 1965-67; candidate in primary for U.S. Senator from New Hampshire, 1966; superior court judge in New Hampshire, 1969-85; justice of New Hampshire state supreme court, 1985-99; appointed 1985.
+Lawyer; member of New Hampshire state house of representatives, 1963-65; member of New Hampshire state senate, 1965-67; candidate for U.S. Senator from New Hampshire, 1966; superior court judge in New Hampshire, 1969-85; justice of New Hampshire state supreme court, 1985-99; appointed 1985.
 Still living as of 2000.

-Relatives: Brother-in-law of Sherman D. Horton, Jr..
+Relatives: Brother-in-law of Sherman D. Horton Jr..

 Johnson, William Richard (1875-1938) — also known as William R. Johnson — of Freeport, Stephenson County, Ill.
 Born in Rock Island, Rock Island County, Ill., May 15, 1875.
 Republican.
 U.S. Representative from Illinois 13th District, 1925-33.
 Died January 2, 1938 (age 62 years, 232 days).
 Interment at Oakland Cemetery, Freeport, Ill.